Inerting system: Aircraft

-Fuel tanks for combat aircraft have long been inerted, as well as being self-sealing, but those for military cargo aircraft and civilian transport category aircraft have not, largely due to cost and weight considerations.
+Fuel tanks for combat aircraft have long been inerted, as well as being self-sealing, but those for military cargo aircraft and civilian transport category aircraft usually were not.
 Early applications using nitrogen were on the Handley Page Halifax III and VIII, Short Stirling, and Avro Lincoln B.II, which incorporated inerting systems from around 1944.

 Cleve Kimmel first proposed an inerting system to passenger airlines in the early 1960s.
 His proposed system for passenger aircraft would have used nitrogen.
-However, the US Federal Aviation Administration (FAA) refused to consider Kimmel's system after the airlines complained it was impractical.
-Indeed, early versions of Kimmel's system weighed 2,000 pounds—which would have reduced their passenger capacity substantially.
-However, the FAA did almost no research into making fuel tanks inert for 40 years, even in the face of several catastrophic fuel tank explosions.
-Instead, the FAA focused on keeping ignition sources out of the fuel tanks.
+However, the US Federal Aviation Administration (FAA) did not mandate installation of an inerting system at that time.
+Early versions of Kimmel's system weighed 2,000 pounds.
+The FAA focused on keeping ignition sources out of the fuel tanks.

-The FAA did not consider lightweight inerting systems for commercial jets until the 1996 crash of TWA Flight 800.
-The crash was blamed on an explosion in the center wing fuel tank of the Boeing 747 used in the flight.
+The FAA did not formally propose lightweight inerting systems for commercial jets until the 1996 explosion of TWA Flight 800, a Boeing 747, caused by the ignition of fuel-air vapours in the center wing fuel tank.
 This tank is normally used only on very long flights, and little fuel was present in the tank at the time of the explosion.
-A small amount of fuel in a tank is more dangerous than a large amount, since it takes less heat to evaporate the remaining fuel.
+A small amount of fuel in a tank is more dangerous than a large amount, since it takes less heat to raise the temperature of the remaining fuel.
 This causes the ullage fuel-to-air ratio to increase and exceed the lower flammability limit.
-The explosion of a Thai Airways International Boeing 737 in 2001 and a Philippine Airlines 737 in 1990 also occurred in tanks that had residual fuel.
+A small amount of fuel in the tank leaves pumps on the floor of the tank exposed to the air-fuel mixture, and an electric pump is a potential ignition source.
+The explosion of a Thai Airways International Boeing 737 in 2001 and a Philippine Airlines 737 in 1990 also occurred in tanks that had a small amount of residual fuel.
 These three explosions occurred on warm days, in the center wing tank (CWT) that is within the contours of the fuselage.
 These fuel tanks are located in the vicinity of external equipment that inadvertently heats the fuel tanks.
 The National Transportation Safety Board's (NTSB) final report on the crash of the TWA 747 concluded "The fuel air vapor in the ullage of the TWA flight 800 CWT was flammable at the time of the accident".
 NTSB identified "Elimination of Explosive Mixture in Fuel tanks in Transport Category Aircraft" as Number 1 item on its Most Wanted List in 1997.